 Pro-tip: Provide them prepaid internet kits or mobile plans to help them stay connected with you and each other.

-If it’s deemed safe to start working at an office again, you need to make sure that the space is properly sanitized.
+Make sure that the office space is properly sanitized.
+This is a new normal practice that shouldn’t be overlooked.
 Deep clean the office and try practicing color-coded cleaning.
 Fit the place with soap and alcohol dispensers in every corner.
 Make sure everyone is following proper hygiene methods through posted reminders.

-Give everyone face masks.
+As we wait for the vaccines to roll out and innoculate more citizens, mask-wearing is still needed.
+Give your employees face masks.
 Use this guide from the World Health Organization (WHO) on when and how to use masks.
 Take note of the WHO’s advice on wearing, removing, and disposing of face masks.
-For work settings that deal with close customer contact, food handling, and the like, look into providing your team with face shields and gloves, too.
+For work settings that deal with close customer contact, food handling, and the like, provide your team with face shields and gloves, too.

-Pro-tip: You can even conduct virtual meetings through Zoom instead of meeting up physically, or go as far as enforce temperature checks upon entry.
+Pro-tip: You can even conduct virtual meetings through Microsoft Teams or Google Meets (part of Microsoft 365 and Google Workspace) instead of meeting up physically, or go as far as enforcing temperature checks upon entry.

 Lastly, make sure that you have learned from this experience and are better prepared for the next disaster.

 Ensure that you cover all the major diseases, COVID-19 and related complications, for the assurance of your employees.
 As mentioned earlier, sign your employees up for vaccination whether from private sector or government initiatives.

 Pro-tip: Get a mobile plan that already comes with KonsultaMD, so that employees can have access to medical care without having to leave their homes.

 Create a directory of everyone’s contact details.
 Better yet, set up communication channels on a messaging application of your choice.